Be the Spark

 The Center for Civic Engagement serves as a clearinghouse for all community service and civic engagement involving Union College, connecting community needs with Union’s resources.
 The mission of the Center for Civic Engagement is to engage our students, faculty, and staff in developing relationships with our community through service; addressing individual and community needs, analyzing the social and economic factors which impact these needs, inspiring sustainable growth, and establishing a framework for life-long commitment to civic engagement.

 The Center for Civic Engagement consists of five main components:

-Common Partners – A scholarship program, which has served the Union community since 1999, and involves Union College students who make a commitment to serve their community about 4-5 hours weekly.
+Common Partners – A scholarship program, which has served the Union community since 1999, and involves Union College students who make a commitment to serve their community about four to five hours weekly.

 Bonner Leaders – A scholarship program provided in partnership with the Corrella & Bertram F. Bonner Foundation, Inc. of Princeton, New Jersey for select students who make a commitment to serve their community at least 10 hours weekly.
 Bonner Leaders will also have the opportunity to engage in trainings on leadership development and social justice topics, to travel to meet Bonner students from other campuses as well to enrich their service and leadership experiences.

 U|SERVE – A program introduced in 2015 to support and encourage community service among faculty and staff, as well as students who may not be able to commit ongoing time to service yet have a desire to be involved.
 This program allows teams, clubs or other groups or individuals to provide civic service, as many students describe it, “just because”.
 With U|SERVE, individuals or groups may help select the service project and locations as well as the date, etc.